 - The SENCo will discuss the specific needs of your child with the SENCo of the child's secondary school.
-In most cases, a transition review meeting to which you will be invited will take place with the SENCo from the new school. - Your child will participate in focused learning relating to aspects of transition, to support their understanding of the changes ahead. - Where possible, your child will visit their new school on several occasions, and in some cases staff from the new school will visit your child in this school. - If your child would be helped by a book/passport to support them in understanding moving on, then one will be made for them.
+In most cases, a transition review meeting to which you will be invited will take place with the SENCo from the new school. - Your child will participate in focused learning relating to aspects of transition, to support their understanding of the changes ahead. - Where possible, your child will visit their new school on several occasions, and in some cases staff from the new school will visit your child in this school.

+• If your child would be helped by a book/passport to support them in understand moving on, then one will be made for them.

-13. How will we support your child's emotional and social development?
+How will we support your child's emotional and social development?

 We recognize that some children have extra emotional and social needs that need to be developed and nurtured.
-These needs can manifest themselves in several ways, including behavioural difficulties, anxiousness, and being uncommunicative.
+These needs can manifest themselves in a number of ways, including behavioural difficulties, anxiousness, and being uncommunicative.

-All classes follow a structured PSHE (Personal, Social, Health and Economic) curriculum to support this development.
+All classes follow a structured PSHE (Personal, Social, Health end Economic education) curriculum to support this development.
 However, for those children who find aspects of this difficult we offer

-- An in-school nurture provision, run by two highly trained teaching assistants.
-This follows the Nurture Principles and is run on a termly basis. - Club for children to learn how to co-operate with one another in a small group and be responsible for looking after a living environment. - Lunchtime and playtime support through planned activities and groups. - If your child still needs extra support, with your permission the SENCo will access further support through the CAF process.
+- An in-school nurture provision follows the Nurture Principles and is run on a termly basis. - Club for children to learn how to co-operate with one another in a small group and be responsible for looking after a living environment. - Lunchtime and playtime support through planned activities and groups. - If your child still needs extra support, with your permission the SENDCo and/or Pastoral Manager will access further support through the Early Help process.